-The Wolof are a large ethnic group with a population of over four million.
+The Wolof are a large ethnic group with a population of several million.
 Most are located in the West African countries of Senegal and Gambia.
 In recent years, however, the expansion of peanut cultivation and an acceleration towards urbanization has motivated many of the Wolof to spread out into Cote d'Ivoire and Mali.
 There they hoped to make use of the land and find better jobs in the cities.

 Hundreds of years ago, the Wolof conquered many tribes in the northwestern Senegal area.
 By the end of the 1300s, the Wolof had grown into a large empire of separate, self-governing states.
 By the 1500s, the empire had split into four major Wolof kingdoms.

 The French expanded into Senegal during the 1800s, making it a colony of French West Africa.
 In 1946, the Wolof of Senegal were awarded French citizenship, and today, many Wolof have their homes in France.
 In 1968, Senegal gained its independence.
 However, European influences are still a part of Wolof culture, which are seen in village and social customs.

 Traditionally the Wolof were divided into three classes: the freeborn, those born into slavery, and the artisans.
 The freeborn class ranged from high-ranking noblemen to common peasant farmers.
 The slave class was made up of the Wolof whose parents were slaves.
 They were born into slavery and continued to serve their parent's masters.
 Finally, the artisans were considered a low class in Wolof society.
 This group included blacksmiths, leather workers, and musicians.
 Intermarriage among the three classes was a very rare occurrence.

 However much of this class distinction is disappearing among the Wolof.
 For example, former president Abdou Diouf of Senegal was actually from the blacksmith class.